Cell Doubling Time Calculator

 Do I need total counts or can I use concentration?

 Use total counts for N0 and Nt.
-If you have concentrations, multiply by sample volume to convert to total counts.
+If you have concentrations, multiply by the sample volume to convert to total counts.
 Always keep units consistent between N0 and Nt.

 Why do I get an error that Nt must be greater than N0?